Bram-Vonk/21_Spark/docs/_build/html/_sources/evaluation.rst.txt

 -------------------------

 A dashboard is made by using Panel and Altair libraries (:mod:`src.plot.dashboard`).
 The dashboard presents the ordered list of all transformers and a figure of a forecast for an individual transformer.

-The list can be filtered by Enexis sub-service area, since grid planners are generally responsible for an area within these areas and not interested in the whole service area.
-Other ordering is possible if the grid planner desires.

  .. image:: _static/img/dashboard.png
     :width: 800px